Engage people and combine strengths

 Since the company was founded, Jenoptik has been enriching the Jena site with art and culture.
 Light and optics are also at the heart of our cultural development.
 Jenoptik’s own conception and organization of visual arts projects form the core of art management.
 Jenoptik’s art collection, which has existed since 1994, comprises 400 works; about two thirds of them set the tone in our employees' offices.

-Art exhibition at Jenoptik: In this changing art exhibition, Jenoptik brings people into contact with visual art.
+Art exhibition at Jenoptik: In a changing art exhibition, Jenoptik brings people into contact with visual art.
 The exhibition is open to visitors regularly in the foyer of the group headquarters in Jena.
 Additionally, the exhibition series allows children to enjoy art in our art workshops.

 Long-standing cultural commitment